mightyjens/mightyjens.github.io/content/posts/2026/meshcore-repeater-build-guide.md

 ## Overview

-This post documents the hardware build of my solar-powered standalone [MeshCore](https://meshcore.co.uk/) repeater.
+This post documents the hardware build of my solar-powered standalone [MeshCore](https://meshcore.io/) repeater.
 The design prioritises low power consumption, clean RF performance, and weather resistance — running completely unattended on a 10 W solar panel and a single protected 18650 cell.

 ## Credits

-A big thank you to a fellow member of the **MeshCore Rheinland** group, who came up with the original idea and pointed me towards exactly the right components.
+A big thank you to a fellow member Thoren of the **MeshCore Rheinland** group, who came up with the original idea and pointed me towards exactly the right components.
 Without that nudge this build would still be on a whiteboard.

 ---